lukasturcani/stk/docs/source/intermediate_ea_example.rst

     )

 In our example, we do not actually have to use :class:`.Multiply`, because all the coefficients are set to ``1``.
-However if we wanted the number of bad rings to contribute twice as much to the final fitness value as the number of rotatable bonds we would have used
+However, if we wanted the number of bad rings to contribute twice as much to the final fitness value as the other properties, we would have used

 .. code-block:: python